 Historically, the market price of our common stock has been volatile.
-During 2000, our stock reached a high of \$4.38 per share on June 16 and June 22 and a low of \$1.83 per share on December 5.
+During 2000, our stock reached a high of \$4.38 per share and a low of \$1.83 per share.
+For the first nine months of 2001, our common stock reached a high of \$8.15 per share and a low of \$2.85 per share.
+On October 8, 2001, the closing sale price of our common stock was \$7.26 per share.
 The market price of our common stock is likely to continue to be highly volatile and could be significantly affected by factors including:

-- . the amount of dividends paid; - availability of liquidity in the securitization market;
+- . the amount of dividends paid;

+- . availability of liquidity in the securitization market;

 - . loan sale pricing;

 - . calls by warehouse lenders or changes in warehouse lending rates;

 - . unanticipated fluctuations in our operating results;

 - . prepayments on mortgages;

 - . valuations of securitization related assets;

 - . cost of funds; and

 - . general market conditions.

 In addition, significant price and volume fluctuations in the stock market have particularly affected the market prices for the common stock of mortgage REIT companies such as ours.
 These broad market fluctuations have adversely affected and may continue to adversely affect the market price of our common stock.
-If our results of operations fail to meet the expectations of securities analysts or investors in a future quarter, the market price of our common stock could also be materially adversely affected and we may experience difficulty in raising capital.
+If our results of operations fail to meet the expectations of securities analysts or investors in a future quarter, the market price of our common stock could also be materially adversely affected.